-G. Improve public transparency and engagement.
+10. Increase public transparency and engagement.

-Finally, we commend the agencies on their recent efforts to increase transparency and engage the public.
-New merger guidelines should build on this by allowing for public comment on significant mergers and requiring that the agencies issue periodic reports and statements that give the public a view into the agencies' decision-making.
+To increase transparency and accountability, new guidelines should allow for public comment on significant mergers and require that the agencies issue periodic reports and statements that give the public a view into the agencies' decision-making.

-Currently, the agencies solicit public comment on mergers only when they're proposing a consent decree with the merging parties.
+Currently, the agencies solicit public comment on mergers only when they're proposing a consent decree (an agreement with the merging parties).
 And they typically provide little or no insight to the public about their enforcement decisions.
 In 2013, for example, the DOJ abruptly reversed course on the merger of US Airways and American Airlines; it had initially sued to block the merger, but then, a few months later, approved it.
-Yet, the agency provided no information to Americans about why it changed its mind.
+165 Yet, the agency provided no information to Americans about why it changed its mind.